Caleydo/caleydo-doc/basics.md

 ## Managing Views
 Caleydo uses views as interfaces to the user.
 Almost everything in Caleydo is a view.
 You can drag and drop views and place them wherever you like.
-To open a view use the "View" menu.
-We distinguish between "Tools", which are basic support views such as the tool-bar, the integrated histogram/color legend and some other informative views and more complex "Visualizations".
+To open a view use the *View* menu.
+We distinguish between *Tools*, which are basic support views such as the tool-bar, the integrated histogram/color legend and some other informative views and more complex *Visualizations*.
 We discuss the tools in the following, while the visualizations have their own dedicated help page.

 [](include:views/dvi.md)